AVS 71 Plenary Lecture

 The Nanoscale Science and Technology Division starts the week with a plenary session featuring a talk from the Nanotechnology Recognition Award winner.
 Following this talk, we will have our Early Career and Graduate Student competitions.
 Please join us for these engaging talks on nanoscale science and technology and for lively discussion during a reception, immediately after the competitions.

-NSP1: Nanoscale Science and Technology Plenary Session (ALL-INVITED SESSION)
+NSP-SuA: Nanoscale Science and Technology Plenary Session (ALL-INVITED SESSION)

 Exhibitor Technology Spotlight Session (EW)

-The Exhibitor Technology Sessions will take place in the stage area of the exhibition during the technical session breaks on Tuesday and Wednesday.
+The Exhibitor Technology Sessions will take place in the stage area of the exhibition during the technical session breaks on Tuesday.
 These sessions are free and open to all registered AVS 71 attendees.
 This is your opportunity to learn about new products, research techniques, and services offered by AVS exhibitors.
-Each session is followed by a brief Q&A session making it a truly interactive learning experience.
+Each session is followed by a brief Q&A session, making it a truly interactive learning experience.
 After the sessions, you may visit the presenting exhibitors at their booths to further discuss any points that you would like to receive more details on.
 Come learn how new technology can benefit your research efforts!
 To reserve your spot, please contact us at exhibits@avs.org.

-EW1: Exhibitor Technology Spotlight Session
+EW-TuMB: Exhibitor Technology Spotlight Session I

 Undergraduate Poster Session (UN)